-Wondering where your fence boundary is?
+Wondering where your fence or property boundary is?
+Is your fence ownership in question?
 Find out who has responsibility for your fence, hedge or wall with our useful guide.

-Want to find out who's responsible for painting the fence, maintaining the wall or cutting the hedge between you and your neighbour's properties?
-Our first and best piece of advice is to talk over any issues with your neighbour calmly rather than argue.
-But it does help to know who owns a fence between houses beforehand so you can both have all the information you need to discuss it properly.
+How do you find out who's responsible for painting the fence, maintaining the wall or cutting the hedge between you and your neighbour's properties?
+Has your boundary fence blown down and needs repairing?
+Our first and best piece of advice is to talk over any issues with your neighbour calmly, and resolve the issue between you, but it does help to know who owns a fence between houses beforehand.

 1. You can undertake a further search of the Registry of Deeds which holds records of unregistered land.

-2. You can strike a “boundary agreement” with your neighbour(s).
-This will put everything down on paper, and can officially be recorded as an ongoing legal document – saving future owners the hassle of a fencing dispute.
-Working this out between yourselves is often the smartest move.
-However, it is wise to consult a legal expert and check the extent of the agreement’s powers too.
+2. You can strike a boundary agreement with your neighbour(s).
+This will put everything down on paper and can officially be recorded as an ongoing legal document, saving future owners the hassle of a fencing dispute.
+Working this out between yourselves is often the smartest move, however it is wise to consult a legal expert and also check the extent of the agreement’s powers.

-My neighbour owns the fence, what can I do?
+My neighbour won’t repair their fence, what can I do?

-Generally, your rear garden fences are allowed to be up to two metres high and one metre on front fences.
-Fence heights are, however, a matter of planning policy.
-Your local authority planning office will be able to confirm this.
-Do discuss any plans you have with any neighbours who may be affected.
+Fence heights are a matter of planning policy.
+Generally, your rear garden fences are allowed to be up to two metres high and one metre on front fences but your local authority planning office will be able to confirm this.
+Do always discuss any plans you have with any neighbours who may be affected.

 Who can help to resolve a boundary dispute?